nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 54
 00:02:54,890 --> 00:02:59,230
-[SPEAKER_01]: That does make sense because basically
+[SPEAKER_01]: Yeah, that does make sense because basically

 55
 00:02:59,210 --> 00:03:05,220